mapbox/cpp/glossary.md

 See the `Static Libraries` section of <http://www.evanjones.ca/build-c.html> for another mention of how linking order matters.

+### link time optimization

+Link time optimization (LTO) describes a method for "intermodular" optimizations on code (also known as "cross program" or "whole program optimization").

+LTO describes when optimizations are applied across [translation units](#translation-unit) through coordination between the compiler and the linker.

+To understand what this means we need to know that the compiler, by default, only applies [optimizations](#compiler-optimization-level) on code it sees and normally this is a single [translation unit](#translation-unit).
+So, if you have all your code in a single `cpp` file you are essentially already benefiting from "whole program optimization".
+But we want modular code for best maintainability and readability, so when we split a single `.cpp` into multiple `.cpp` and effectively spread our code across multiple [translation units](#translation-unit), LTO is the way we can keep our code running as fast as possible.

+Enabling LTO is done by:

+ - adding `-flto` to your compiler (aka [cxxflags](#cxxflags)) and link flags (aka [ldflags](#ldflags))
+ - ensuring that your linker supports the compilers LTO format (on linux this means installing `binutils-gold`)
+ - ensuring you use the same compiler to compile all your code (no mixing of compiler versions)

+Then your code should run as fast as possible, despite modularization into separate `.cpp` files.

+One downside exists however: LTO requires your compiler and linker to do more work and will slow down your build.
+For small projects this is unimportant.
+But when building complex projects this might cause your machine to run out of memory or your builds to take forever.
+This is the reason that significant effort has gone into a variety of implementations for LTO in compilers.
+In particular, Google engineers have worked hard on a [technology called "Thin LTO"](https://clang.llvm.org/docs/ThinLTO.html) in [LLVM](#llvm).
+Thin LTO is enabled with `-flto=thin` and is designed to unlock intermodular optimizations without slowing down builds as much as other LTO implementations.

+Learn more about Thin LTO via Teresa Johnson's presentation at cppcon: https://www.youtube.com/watch?v=p9nH2vZ2mNo

+Learn more about LTO in LLVM at https://llvm.org/docs/LinkTimeOptimization.html

 ### translation unit

 The input to a compiler from which an [object file](#object-file) is created.
 Normally this is one or more files with the extension of `.cpp`, `c++`, or `.cc`.